DCC Energy

+DCC Energy plc (formerly DCC plc) is a multi-energy sales and distribution business operating in Europe and the US.

-DCC plc is a leading Irish international sales, marketing and support services group.
-Headquartered in Dublin, the Group operates across three sectors: energy, healthcare and technology.
-DCC plc is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.
+Headquartered in Dublin, DCC Energy plc is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.

 History

 The company was founded by Jim Flavin in 1976 as Development Capital Corporation Limited.
 Originally the company focused on providing venture capital to start ups, however in the mid-1980s it changed direction and became an industrial holding company, changing its name to DCC and floating on the Irish Stock Exchange and London Stock Exchange in 1994.